Memoir of a Sparklemuffin

 Memoir of a Sparklemuffin is the second studio album by the English singer Suki Waterhouse.
 It was released on September 13, 2024, by Sub Pop Records.
 The album is primarily a pop record featuring traces of rock and folk music.
-Memoir of a Sparklemuffin was produced by Jules Apollinaire and Noah Conrad among others.
+Memoir of a Sparklemuffin was Executive produced by Eli Hirsch.
+Other producers include Brad Cook, Hazy Eyes, Jules Apollinaire and Noah Conrad among others.

 Background

 Sparklemuffin is the colloquial title for the Maratus jactatus spider native to Australia.
 The album boasts 18 tracks, but the deluxe version of the album adds 12 new tracks.
 It was released on September 13, 2024, by Sub Pop Records.
 The double album contains the live version of Suki's hit single, "Good Looking".

 Composition

 "Memoir of a Sparklemuffin" was composed by Suki Waterhouse as a reflection on her life and career, using the concept of a spider's metamorphosis, specifically the "sparklemuffin" spider, as a metaphor for transformation.
 The album was mainly written while she was pregnant, and explores themes of metamorphosis, career challenges, and finding happiness.